Qynapse took part in the 2019 International Conference on Alzheimer’s & Parkinson’s Disease (AD/PD™)in Lisbon, Portugal from March 26 – 31st.

 Introducing the QyScore® new features:

 The QyScore® technology by Qynapse was presented to over 30 professionals, including clinicians (some of which already using our solution) and representatives of world-class laboratories designing and coordinating clinical trials in the fields of Alzheimer’s, Parkinson’s and related neurological disorders.
 The event was an excellent opportunity to share and discuss the latest functionalities of QyScore®:

 - A feature for the automated quantification of local atrophy;

 - The longitudinal follow-up of white matter hyperintensities segmentation, which is a major step forward for patients with vascular dementia.

-The first solution developed by Qynapse is a software for the precise data-driven selection of patients, adaptive monitoring of drug performance and in-depth assessment of clinical trials outcomes.
+QyScore®, the first solution developed by Qynapse, is a software for the precise data-driven selection of patients, adaptive monitoring of drug performance and in-depth assessment of clinical trials outcomes.